Scholars, Fellowships & Mentor Programs

 The Global Law Scholars Program (GLS) prepares students for transnational practice in which they regularly encounter problems that involve more than one legal system.
 The aim is to combine language skills and cultural familiarity with rigorous and directed legal training so that Scholars are ready to practice in the global legal environment of the 21st century.
 Approximately 20 Scholars are selected each year.

-The Public Interest Law Scholars (PILS) program provides three-year full tuition scholarships and other professional and academic support to selected incoming Georgetown students dedicated to practicing law in the public interest.
-Scholars are also matched with faculty advisors and attorney mentors who practice in their field of interest.
-Up to eight PILS are chosen each year.
+The Blume Public Interest Scholars program provides three-year full tuition scholarships and other professional and academic support to selected incoming Georgetown students dedicated to practicing law in the public interest.
+Blume Scholars are also matched with faculty advisors and attorney mentors who practice in their field of interest.
+Up to ten Blume Scholars are chosen each year.

 The Transfer Student Peer Mentor Program provides additional support and resources for new J.D. transfer students.

 Georgetown Law’s Tech Law & Policy Scholars program, launched in September 2017, formally recognizes students’ deep focus in the field.

 Tech Scholars participate in two year-long seminars in their 1L and 2L years.